mqtt-tools/mqttwarn/README.md

 ### `ssh`

-The `ssh` service can run commands over ssh with a specified user/password.
+The `ssh` service can run commands over ssh.
+If both user and password are defined in the config, they will be used to connect to the host.
+If both user and password are *not* defined in the config, the service will parse the user's ssh config file to see which key (IdentityFile) to use; it will also look for User and Port in this file.

+If using a key, only the host is *required*.

 The output is ignored for now.

 ```ini